The Wild Mountain Collective

 - Mixed Media Exhibitions—exploring the outer and inner, meaning of ‘wild’ and the ethos of living in tune with the rhythms and flow (Dao) of the elements

-- Talking Ideas—exploring the insights of different authors at our monthly meet and sharing our own writing in essays and poetry in the Wild Mountain Collective Blog
+- Exploring Ideas Monthly Meet—exploring the insights of different authors at our monthly meet and sharing our own writing in essays and poetry in the Wild Mountain Collective Blog

-- Wild Mountain Collective Seminar Series—developing new narratives about the ethos of living in the 21st century of AI and the looming eco-crisis in a land shaped by 60,000 years of indigenous culture
+- Exploring Ideas Seminar Series—engaging with new narratives about the ethos of living in the 21st century of AI and the looming eco-crisis in a land shaped by 60,000 years of indigenous culture

 - Workshops, Retreats and Adventures—exploring a new ecology of wonder in the spirit of David Abram and the healing power of direct contact with the natural world